WebAhead/master-reference/curriculum-planning/curriculum-feedback-process.md

 # Curriculum Feedback Process

-*Before the planning phase for each curriculum, there should be a period in which feedback is given by stakeholders, alumni, and current students, and the week-by-week structure of the next curriculum is formulated.*
+*Before the planning phase for each curriculum, there should be a period in which feedback is given by key stakeholders, alumni, and current students, and the week-by-week structure of the next curriculum is formulated.*

 For course facilitators who take on this responsibility in the future, this is the process that has worked in the past.